theblazingone/KNN-implementation-using-sklearn/README.md

 # KNN-implementation-using-sklearn

-This project is using KNN algorithm using scikit learn library.
+This project is made by using KNN algorithm from scikit learn library.
 It uses MNIST data set.
 It will recognise hand-written digits.